danielq1985/CO-Crimes/README.md

 # Crimes In Colorado

-In this project we use a dataset provided by data.colorado.gov for Offenses in Colorado for 2016 through 2019 at the county level.
+In this project, we use a dataset provided by data.colorado.gov for Offenses in Colorado for 2016 through 2019 at the county level.
 The provided data is cleaned using SQL Server and visualized using Tableau.

 ## Overview
 - SQL Data Cleaning: